Divin-chr/Oracle-installation-assignment/README.md

-Task 2: creating and deleting a PDB
+-Task 2: creating and deleting a PDB

 Objective: Create and prepare for deletion a temporary PDB to illustrate complete database lifecycle management